Autopilot features in rules

 When you have Autopilot enabled for your company, you can use the following features in your workflows:

-Branching rule step: Branch by Autopilot answer
+• Branching rule step: Branch with Autopilot

-Dynamic variable: Extract with Autopilot instructions
+• Dynamic variable: Extract with Autopilot

 These features can be used outside of the default Autopilot rule based on Topics.
 You can also start building from templates in the rule library.
 See this article to learn more.